UnumID/react-web-sdk/README.md

           value: 'my firebase cloud messaging token' // FCM token from the user's device }
       }}
-      presentationRequest={presentationRequest} // Provide the Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={true} // The Web SDK should immediately create a PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. goToLogin={goToLogin}
+      presentationRequest={presentationRequest} // Provide the React Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={true} // The React Web SDK should immediately create a PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the React Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. goToLogin={goToLogin}
     />
   );